GregoireBoussac/SpaceAndColorSegmentation/README.md

   author={Nieuwenhuis, Claudia and Cremers, Daniel}
 }

-Code developped by Grégoire Boussac and Darius Afchar
+Code developped by Grégoire Boussac and Darius Afchar, for a course intituled "Introduction to medical image analysis" at the Master MVA.

 The primal-dual algorithm is inspired by [this repository](https://github.com/louisenaud/primal-dual).